-- From Monday 14 September, you must not meet with people from other households socially in groups of more than 6.
-This applies indoors and outdoors.
-COVID-19 Secure venues, such as places of worship, restaurants and hospitality venues which include museums, can still host larger numbers in total but groups of up to 6 must not mix or form larger groups.
+- From Monday 17th May indoor gatherings will be limited to 6 people or 2 households (each household can include a support bubble, if eligible).
+COVID-19 Secure venues, such as restaurants and hospitality venues which include museums, can host larger numbers in total but groups of up to 6 must not mix or form larger groups.
 We have amended our online ticket booking service to reflect this.

 - Online bookings are available here.

-- No groups larger than 6 will be permitted.
-Coach Tours and Friends of Brading Roman Villa, please contact the museum in advance to discuss bookings.
-Email: email@example.com or tel: 01983 406223
+- School groups, Coach Tours and Friends of Brading Roman Villa, please contact the museum in advance to discuss bookings.
+Email: firstname.lastname@example.org or tel: 01983 406223

 When you arrive: